-The Business Outcomes for each Foundation Specialist, Advanced and Expert syllabus are described in their respective Overview documents.
+The Business Outcomes for Foundation Core and each Foundation Specialist, Advanced and Expert syllabus are described in their respective Overview documents.

 The certification for Agile Tester stream is designed for professionals who are working within Agile environments and for professionals who are planning to start implementing Agile methods in the near future.
 The certification provides an advantage for those who would like to know the required Agile activities, roles, methods, and methodologies specific to their role.

-A single-answer type question has 4 suggested solutions, of which 1 and only 1 is correct.
+A single-answer type question has 4 suggested options, of which one, and only one, is correct.

-For a Pick-N type question, the candidate is presented with a list of options, and instructions on how many correct items to select from the list.
-For example:
+For a Pick-N type question, the candidate is presented with 5 suggested options, with 2 correct options to be selected.

-Advance level exams may require the candidate to consider a scenario and several questions in the exam may be based on this scenario.
+Advance Level exams may require the candidate to consider scenarios, and several questions in the exam may be based on one scenario.

-Each question is classified according to the cognitive level, the K-level (also known as level of knowledge).
+Each Learning Objective (and question) is classified according to the cognitive level, the K-Level (also known as level of knowledge).

 The Foundation exams cover 4 different K-levels (K1 to K4):

 Incorrect, or null responses receive zero points.
-For Pick-N questions, if the candidate selects a number of answers different to what the question asks for, the question will receive zero points.
+For Pick-N questions, if the candidate selects a number of answers which differs from what the question requires, the question will receive zero points.

-The Foundation Level exam comprises 40 multiple-choice questions, with a scoring of 1 point for each correct answer, a pass mark of at least 65% (26 or more points) and a duration of 60 minutes (or 75 minutes for candidates who have been allowed an extension of time for disability or language reasons – contact your National or Regional Board for additional information).
+The Foundation Level exam comprises 40 multiple-choice questions, with a scoring of 1 point for each correct answer, a pass mark of at least 65% (26 or more points) and a duration of 60 minutes (or 75 minutes for candidates who have been allowed a time extension for disability or language reasons – contact your National or Regional Board for additional information).

-The following K-levels are addressed: K1, K2, K3, K4.
-The breakdown of the exam questions per K-level is done according to the ISTQB® Foundation Exam Structure and Rules document.
+The following K-Levels are addressed: K1, K2, K3 and K4.
+The breakdown of the exam questions per K-Level is done according to the ISTQB – Foundation Level Exam Structure and Rules Version 1.2 document.

-The Foundation Level Agile Tester and Model-Based Tester Specialist exams have the same number of questions, the same scoring, pass mark and duration as the Foundation Level core exam.
-The following K-levels are addressed: K1, K2, K3.
+The Agile Tester, Usability Testing, Performance Testing, Automotive Software Tester and Model-Based Tester Foundation Level Specialist exams have the same number of questions, the same scoring, pass mark and duration as the Foundation Level core exam.
+The following K-Levels are addressed: K1, K2 and K3.

-Questions in the Advanced Level exams can be awarded 1, 2 or 3 marks depending on difficulty.
-The distribution of marks is defined individually for each Advanced Level exam, as is the number of questions, the total marks available in an exam, and the exam duration.
+Questions in the Advanced Level exams can be awarded 1, 2 or 3 points depending on difficulty.
+The distribution of points is defined individually for each Advanced Level exam, as is the number of questions, the total points available in an exam, and the exam duration.

 A candidate must score at least 65% to pass an Advanced Level exam.

-The following K-levels are addressed: K2, K3, K4.
-The breakdown of the exam questions per K-level is done according to international guidelines to ensure consistency worldwide.
+The following K-Levels are addressed: K2, K3, K4.
+The breakdown of the exam questions per K-Level is done according to:

-The following syllabi of 2 Expert Level Modules are currently available:
+The syllabi of the following two Expert Level Modules are currently available:

-Answers to exam questions may require the use of additional material based on more than 1 part of the syllabus being examined.
+Answers to exam questions may require the use of additional material based on more than one part of the syllabus being examined.

-The marks for MC questions should not exceed 36% of the total marks for the exam but MC questions will be at least 24% of the total marks for the exam.
+The points for MC questions should not exceed 36% of the total points for the exam but MC questions will be at least 24% of the total points for the exam.